Twitter Facebook

 Nicholas Joblonski

-Nick has 13 months experience running an incubator; occupying space, attracting tenants, cleanup and events, improvements, license agreements, and accounting.
-He also spent more than 2 years at Michigan State University in The Center for Community and Economic Development, as well as with Lansing Economic Area Partnership (LEAP).
+Nick has experience running an incubator; occupying space, attracting tenants, cleanup and events, improvements, license agreements, and accounting.
+He also spent more than 2 years at Michigan State University in The Center for Community and Economic Development.
 Nick has earned his Certified Tourism Ambassador (CTA) designation and was recognized as a Beta Gamma Sigma inductee for outstanding academic achievement and commitment to business excellence.
 Nick holds a Bachelor of Business Administration from the University of South Florida.

 Lawrence Molnar, Immediate Past President